Yanmar Diesel Engine Problems – The Reasons For Sudden Shutdown

-The sudden shutdown of Yanma diesel engines can be caused by various reasons.
-Here are some common factors:
+The sudden shutdown of Yanmar diesel engines can be caused by various reasons.
+Here are some common yanmar diesel engine problems:

 Oil circuit leakage or blockage: Loose oil pipe joints, cracked or aged oil pipes allow air to enter the oil circuit, creating an air blockage that affects fuel supply; or bent or blocked oil pipes result in poor fuel flow.